fmattioli/Feijuca.Keycloak.AuthServices/README.md

  **Below, you can understand better the purpose about which one project. 👇**

 ## Feijuca.Keycloak.Auth.MultiTenancy 💻
-A [NuGet](https://www.nuget.org/packages/Feijuca.Keycloak.MultiTenancy) package that enables the implementation of multi-tenancy concepts using Keycloak.
+It is a [NuGet](https://www.nuget.org/packages/Feijuca.Keycloak.MultiTenancy) package that enables the implementation of multi-tenancy concepts using Keycloak.
 With this package, each realm acts as a different tenant, allowing for unique configurations for each one.
 This ensures that each tenant within your application can have its own settings and configurations within Keycloak.

 ### Features ⛲
 - You can use all existings keycloak features following a multi tenancy concept based on your realms, so you can handle different configurations based on each tenant (realm).